jundalisay/superb/content/en/research/constitutions/in/part-17.md

 that such language shall also be officially recognised throughout that State or any part thereof for such purpose as he may specify.

 CHAPTER 3.
 LANGUAGE OF THE SUPREME COURT HIGH COURTS, ETC.

-348. Language to be used in the Supreme Court and in the High Courts and for Acts, Bills, etc.— (1) Notwithstanding anything in the foregoing provisions of this Part, until Parliament by law otherwise provides—
+348. Language to be used in the Supreme Court and in the High Courts and for Acts, Bills, etc— (1) Notwithstanding anything in the foregoing provisions of this Part, until Parliament by law otherwise provides—
 (a) all proceedings in the Supreme Court and in every High Court,